Ah, you protest too much, the therapist said, scribbling into his yellow pad. You’re filled with irrational rage over the injustices of the world.

 I study The Vietnam War.
 I study it because it changed the course of my life before I was born, before my mother ever met my father.
 I study America’s Vietnam War, and the lies that started it—the volumes of lies that elite men with powerful titles conjured in backroom meetings, on fucking golf courses.

-It was men like Lyndon Johnson and Robert S. McNamara, those arrogant bastards and sons of unwanted whores, who sent my poorly educated, blue collar father to colonize rice farmers by force.
-I don’t believe in Hell, but I hope those two men are being cremated in it.
+It was men like Lyndon Johnson and Robert S. McNamara, arrogant bastards, who sent my poorly educated, blue collar father to colonize rice farmers by force.
+I don’t believe in Hell, but I hope those two men are being cremated for all eternity.